mdshemul48/YouTube-FanFest-Invitation-Budget-Calculator/README.md

 ## Site Features

-- You can see all the top YouTubers.
+- Invite YouTubers to Your event.
-- You can invite YouTubers to the event.
+- See invited YouTubers on your list.
-- You can see invited YouTubers on your list.
+- Total cost for inviting.